-Key Term Definition Afro- descendants As per the Declaration of Santiago of 2000, the States of the Americas defined Afro-descendant as "the person of African origin who lives in the Americas and in the region of the African Diaspora as a result of slavery, who have been denied the exercise of their fundamental rights."
-In Latin America and the Caribbean, constitutional and legal recognition of Afro-descendants' collective tenure rights is based on their special cultural, ethnic, and spiritual relationship with land.
+Key Term Definition Definition Afro- As per the Declaration of Santiago of 2000, the States of the Americas defined Afro-descendant as "the person descendants of African origin who lives in the Americas and in the region of the African Diaspora as a result of slavery, who have been denied the exercise of their fundamental rights."vii In Latin America and the Caribbean, constitutional and legal recognition of Afro-descendants' collective tenure rights is based on their special cultural, ethnic, and spiritual relationship with land.
 Colombia, Brazil, Ecuador, Nicaragua, and Honduras, including others, have such legislation.
 Community rights-based conservation Community rights-based conservation refers to culturally appropriate conservation initiatives supported through the self-determination and collective agency of communities granted through the secure and inalienable collective tenure rights over their traditional lands.
 Community rights-based conservation strategies account for the historical context of rights recognition and dispossession in the country in which they are enacted, and actively counter existing frameworks that hinder rights recognition by implementing reforms through inclusive processes.
 In recognizing the inalienable tenure rights of "territories and areas conserved by indigenous peoples and local communities" (ICCA), or "territories of life," community rights-based conservation integrates equitable and inclusive benefit sharing and decision-making through exercising the agency of communities and obtaining their full Free, Prior and Informed Consent (FPIC) for any initiative.
-[29] Exclusionary conservation Exclusionary conservation has been used to describe strictly managed protected areas which displace, restrict access, and limit the agency of a community to practice their traditional ways of life.
+Exclusionary conservation Exclusionary conservation has been used to describe strictly managed protected areas which displace, restrict access, and limit the agency of a community to practice their traditional ways of life.
 These are often associated to IUCN categories Ia, Ib, and II (Strict Nature Reserves, Wilderness Areas, and National Parks respectively) which can detrimentally impact communities if FPIC, communities' right to self-determination, and culturally appropriate strategies are not respected or applied.
 Existing Protected Areas Existing protected area data was taken from the World Database on Protected Areas (WDPA) which is the most comprehensive database on marine and terrestrial protected areas.
 It is updated monthly.
 It is a joint project between UN Environment and the International Union for Conservation of Nature (IUCN).
 The compilation and management of the WDPA is carried out by UN Environment World Conservation Monitoring Centre (UNEP-WCMC).
 This is facilitated through collaborations with governments, non-governmental organizations, academia, and industry.
 The IUCN defines a protected areas as a "clearly defined geographical space, recognized, dedicated and managed, through legal or other effective means, to achieve the long-term conservation of nature with associated ecosystem services and cultural values".
 [30] Important biodiversity conservation areas All scientifically determined areas in need of conservation attention to prevent the collapse of biodiversity and with it, maintaining the function of natural systems essential for life on earth.
 These areas include existing protected areas, KBAs, Wilderness areas, and the prioritization scenarios.
 Existing protected areas are also important biodiversity conservation areas and continue to require conservation attention as formal protection is not enough to guarantee continued conservation effectiveness.
-Indigenous Peoples For RRI, the term "Indigenous Peoples" follows the definition or "statement of coverage" contained in the International Labor Organization Convention on Indigenous and Tribal Peoples in Independent Countries.
-Therefore, it includes: i. peoples who identify themselves as "Indigenous"; ii. tribal peoples whose social, cultural, and economic conditions distinguish them from other sections of the national community, and whose status is regulated wholly or partially by their own customs or traditions or by special laws or regulations; iii. traditional peoples not necessarily called Indigenous or tribal but who share the same characteristics of social, cultural, and economic conditions that distinguish them from other sections of the national community, whose status is regulated wholly or partially by their own customs or traditions, and whose livelihoods are closely connected to ecosystems and their goods and services.
-While RRI recognizes that all people should enjoy equal rights and respect regardless of identity, it is strategically important to distinguish Indigenous Peoples from other stakeholders.
-They have a distinct set of rights linked to their social, political, and economic situation as a result of their ancestry and stewardship of lands and resources vital to their well-being.